Last updated on May 30, 2023

-Set the same target ROAS for your shopping ad campaigns using the Labelizer
+Set the same target ROAS for your Google Shopping campaigns using the Labelizer Strategy

 How can you get the best results from your Shopping Ad campaigns?
-In this article we will show how you can achieve this by automatically segmenting products based on performance using the Labelizer, a tool within Producthero’s Shopping Ad Platform.
-The tool segments products to a category, for your best and good performing products (Heroes & Sidekicks), for bad performing products (Villains) and for your sleeping products (Zombies).
+In this article, we will show how you can achieve this by automatically segmenting products based on performance using the Labelizer Strategy.
+You can do this using Producthero’s platform, which will automatically segment your products assigning them a certain category or label depending on their performance: ‘Heroes’ & ‘Sidekicks’ for your best and good performing products, ‘Villains’ for bad performing products (underperformers) and ‘Zombies’ for your sleeping products.

-In Google ads, you create campaigns for these categories and to get the best results, we recommend to structure your campaigns as follows.
-Set the same target ROAS for each campaign within Google Ads, but with different budgets.
+In Google ads, you create campaigns for these categories.
+To get the best results, our main recommendation is that you set the same target ROAS for each campaign within Google Ads, but with different budgets.
 After reading this article you will understand why.

 Choose the same target ROAS to automatically segment products in Google Ads

-There are 2 reasons why you should set the same target ROAS for your Labelizer campaigns:
+There are 2 reasons why you should set the same target ROAS when applying the Labelizer Strategy to your campaigns:

-For example, the Producthero target ROAS is set to 350%.
-This means that products that have an actual ROAS higher than 350%, become a Hero or Sidekick.
-And products with an actual ROAS lower than 350%, will become a zombie or villain.
+For example, if the Producthero target ROAS is set to 350%, this means that products that have an actual ROAS higher than 350%, will become a Hero or Sidekick.
+And products with an actual ROAS lower than 350%, will become a Zombie or Villain.

-The Producthero Labelizer is built in such a way that products automatically move between the four labels.
-So a product can be a villain, when the ROAS improves it can become a hero the next day.
+The main advantage of the Producthero Labelizer Strategy is that products automatically move between the four labels.
+So a product can be a Villain, but when the ROAS improves it can become a Hero the next day.

 When you use a different target ROAS for every Google Ads campaign, the ROAS of the products will be affected.
 This leads to the Producthero target ROAS not being able to work as it is supposed to.
 Later in this article, an example is given of what can happen when a different target ROAS in Google Ads is set.

-You can see the labels of the Labelizer in the graph below.
+You can see the labels of the Labelizer Strategy in the graph below.
 The blue line represents your Performance Max campaigns.
-Below the graph we will explain how they work.
+Below the graph, we will explain how they work.

 Villains

-If your products perform badly they get the Villains label.
-You are losing money on these products, and of course you don’t want this.
+If your products perform badly they will be labelled as ‘Villains’.
+You are losing money on these products, and of course, you don’t want this.
 So, what can you do to make them profitable?

 Second, as we mentioned before, it is important that the same target ROAS is set for each campaign using the labels in Google Ads.
-For the villains this target will be higher compared to its actual ROAS (not surprising since they are your underperformers).
+For the Villains, this target ROAS will be higher compared to its actual ROAS (not surprising since they are your underperformers).
 Having a low budget and a relatively high target ROAS means that the Google algorithm has to do its best and be stricter with its biddings.
 This will result in the algorithm only bidding on searches that are very likely to generate a conversion, in other words; specific keywords (e.g., Heroshop pink rose shower gel 150 ml).
-The volume on these searches is a lot lower than generic ones, such as shower gel.
+The volume of these searches is a lot lower than generic ones, such as shower gel, but, on the other hand, normally, people who search for these specific keywords are often closer to making a purchase.

 Zombies

 Zombies are products that are “sleeping”.
 This category of products almost gets no impressions and clicks.
 You can activate them so that they generate revenue.
 You can trigger the Shopping Ads algorithm to activate the Zombies by creating a dedicated Zombie campaign.
-This campaign should have more budget than the villains and the same ROAS target.
-Now, it can become clear which products are underperformers and which have potential to become your top products.
+This campaign should have more budget than the Villains and the same target ROAS within Google Ads.
+Now, it can become clear which products are underperformers and which have the potential to become your top products.
 This will make these kinds of products move to other labels.
-The Zombies are often found as mid tail keywords (see graph), which makes sense as they get more budget.
+The Zombies are often found as mid-tail keywords (see graph above), which makes sense as they get more budget.
 If a higher target ROAS is set, products might not be activated.

 Sidekicks & Heroes